 How this can affect daily life

 Stroke Recovery can affect comfort, mobility, balance, energy, and confidence with daily tasks.
-Recovery process following a stroke, which may affect mobility, speech, and daily functioning.
+Gains after a stroke keep coming past six months.
+We practice dressing, walking, and speech in your kitchen, and we bill Medicare Part B directly.
 When symptoms begin to change how someone moves, cares for themselves, or manages routines, therapy can help identify practical next steps.

 When it may be time to schedule an evaluation